The Mjam Assistant —a customized selection view of your favorite restaurants in food delivery app

 I know it sounds a bit complicated.
 We were worried too. :)

-Besides the complexity, to develop a fully working feature, another essential component was needed — a proper dish tagging (eg. the dish on the particular menu is spicy and vegan), which, unfortunately, didn’t exist at the time.
+Besides. as estimated, very complex development of the proposed feature, another essential component was missing — proper dish tagging (eg. the dish on a restaurant menu is spicy and vegan), which, unfortunately, didn’t exist on our platform at the time.
+Due to the constraints, we learned about we needed to abort the Bubble UX initiative :)

-Nevertheless, unfavorable constraints didn’t prevent us from proceeding with the idea and planning MVP for the Assistant.
+Nevertheless, unfavorable constraints didn’t prevent us from proceeding with iteration on the initiative and planning a new MVP version for the Assistant.

-As we wanted to test the feature as soon as possible with less possible effort, we decided we will build Assitant with a simplified version of the preference list.
+As we wanted to test the feature as soon as possible with less possible effort, we decided we will build Assitant with a simplified version of the preference flow.

 User flow and UI design

-All selected preferences are then saved in a new section of the app called Meins (Mine).
-As a result of saving their preferences, they can now see the top 10 matching restaurants on the list.
-They can always refine their saved preferences by easy access to the Assistant feature from that page.
+All selected preferences were then saved in a new app section called Meins (My Mjam).
+As a result of saving their preferences, they could now see the top 10 matching restaurants on the list.
+They could always refine their saved preferences by easy access to the Assistant feature from that page.

-Super excited by the execution of the experiment, we could start to collect the eagerly awaited data.
+After the launch of MVP we were super excited by the execution of the experiment and we started collecting the eagerly awaited data.

 Unfortunately, the first GA numbers were not as encouraging as anticipated.